linode/docs/docs/guides/tools-reference/tools/how-to-use-tldr-pages/index.md

   link: https://github.com/nasanos
 ---

-The tldr-pages project, similar to man pages, offers pages describing wide range of commands and options you can use with them.
-But, compared to man pages, each tldr page aims to be more intuitive and readable, making tldr-pages a great place to start when learning new commands.
+The tldr-pages project, similar to man pages, offers pages describing wide range of commands, and options you can use with them.
+But, compared to man pages, each tldr page aims to be more intuitive, and readable, making tldr-pages a great place to start when learning new commands.

 In this guide, learn more about tldr-pages and how its pages compare to man pages.
 Additionally, learn how to start using tldr-pages via the `tldr` command-line tool, which this guide shows you how to install and use `tldr`.

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system.

-    - On Debian and Ubuntu, you can do this with:
+    - On **Debian** and **Ubuntu**, use the following command:

             sudo apt update && sudo apt upgrade

-    - On AlmaLinux, CentOS (8 or later), or Fedora, use:
+    - On **AlmaLinux**, **CentOS** (8 or later), or **Fedora**, use the following command:

             sudo dnf upgrade

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## What is tldr-pages?